ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/abilities_advanced.md

 ## Overview

+!!! warning
+    Flagged for Review.
+    Incomplete or outdated information may be present.

 [rewrite tutorial intro to explain we're making something badass and complete that brings the weapon system and ability system to a much higher potential.

 show GIF of player using magic staff]

 Abilities can get as complicated as you would like them to get.

 With the power of Lua scripting, abiliites can cause different chains of events to happen, as well as trigger visual effects and sound effects to really make something awesome.